koxudaxi/datamodel-code-generator/docs/index.md

   --base-class BASE_CLASS
-                        Base Class (default: pydantic.BaseModel) --field-constraints   Use field constraints and not con* annotations --field-extra-keys FIELD_EXTRA_KEYS [FIELD_EXTRA_KEYS ...]
+                        Base Class (default: pydantic.BaseModel) --field-constraints   Use field constraints and not con* annotations --use-annotated       Use typing.Annotated for Field().
+Also, `--field- constraints` option will be enabled.
+  --field-extra-keys FIELD_EXTRA_KEYS [FIELD_EXTRA_KEYS ...]
                         Add extra keys to field parameters --field-include-all-keys